 Step 1: Review CPT eligibility requirements & Complete CPT Orientation Course

-More information on CPT eligibility can be found here.
+Please review the ISS CPT website for more information on CPT eligibility, details, and when to apply.
 If you meet these requirements, please complete the CPT Orientation Training course.
 For students who are double-majoring, please submit your CPT request through the department for which your job duties are most relevant.

 Step 2: Email adviser job information for initial approval

 Prior to submitting a CPT application, please email an adviser (see contact info below) with the following information:

 - 2-3 job duties